ArturoSirvent/CTA-data-analisis-library/README.md

 The ipynb shows examples for the functions, while the .py is a simple script with these functions.

-An example of the functions use can be found in this Colab Notebook (if you run it, wont work because it needs the data which is private by now):
+An example of the functions use can be found in this Colab Notebook (if you run it, it wont work because it needs the data which is private by now):
 https://colab.research.google.com/drive/1SP9-A2oODou3NgB8SpaVIFcGHuztXBiK?usp=sharing